 I am a certified, professional dog trainer with over a decade of experience.
 My expertise with dogs comes from a variety of experiences.
 The first dog I worked with was terrified of men and lacked many basic obedience skills.
 We worked together to build enough confidence and skills to become a therapy dog team.
 (Therapy dogs visit people in hospitals, nursing homes, and schools.
 Dogs and handlers must pass a rigorous test.)

 Since 2005, I have worked with dogs in their own homes.
 I have trained a variety of dogs, including several rare breeds.
 My work with dogs also includes training dogs at a local shelter and working with Adopt A Husky Ohio, Inc. From 2005 to 2015, I volunteered off and on for a local shelter as a dog trainer.
 While I would work with all the dogs in the shelter, most of the dogs I dealt with were in the back.
 The dogs in the back were the ones that weren’t safe to have on the floor for adoption.
 These dogs were fearful, aggressive, and/or boisterous.
 We worked together toward confidence and manners.
 My goal was to make those dogs adoptable or able to be pulled by rescues.

 From 2011 to 2016, I volunteered with Adopt-a-Husky Ohio, Inc. I also served as a training consultant and as president of the club.
 In 2016, I started volunteering with a local rescue as a training consultant.

-I keep up with the latest dog training and behavior studies through blogs, books, and other trainers.
+I keep up with the latest dog training and behavior studies through blogs, books, other trainers, and a variety of courses.
 While I advocate for and train with positive methods, I read articles and books that cover a variety of methods.
 Being well-rounded and well-versed is important as it gives me a basis for addressing the variety of problems and dogs I encounter.